simonbw/saladbowl-js/README.md

 Like in the first round, no gestures are allowed.

 When all the nouns have been correctly guessed and the "bowl" is empty, the round is over.
-The words go back into the "bowl" and the next round begins.
+The nouns go back into the "bowl" and the next round begins.

 The team with the most points after all three rounds is the winner.